Joynrui/computer-synchronization-file/study notes/Data structure and algorithm.md

 ###  5.3 Separate chaining

-分离链接法，is to keep a list of all elements that hash to the same value.
+分离链接法，is <font color = red>to keep a list of all elements that hash to the same value</font>.
 We can use the standard library list implementations.

 ![image-20221106100136013](assets/Data%20structure%20and%20algorithm.assets/image-20221106100136013.png)